Mervyn Morris

-Mervyn Eustace Morris OM (born 21 February 1937) is a poet, writer, editor and professor emeritus at the University of the West Indies, Mona, Jamaica.
+Mervyn Eustace Morris (born 21 February 1937) is a poet, writer, editor and professor emeritus at the University of the West Indies, Mona, Jamaica.
 His poetry is well respected throughout the Caribbean, which has consistently ranked him among the top West Indian poets.
-He was also one of the first academics to espouse the importance of nation language in helping to define in verse important aspects of Jamaican culture."
+He was also one of the first academics to espouse the importance of nation language in helping to define in verse important aspects of Jamaican culture.
 Morris was Poet Laureate of Jamaica from 2014 to 2017.

 Biography

-Mervyn Morris was born in Kingston, Jamaica, and studied at the University College of the West Indies (UWI) and as a Rhodes Scholar at St Edmund Hall, Oxford.
+Mervyn Morris was born in Kingston, Jamaica, and attended Munro College.
+He went on to study at the University College of the West Indies (UWI) and as a Rhodes Scholar at St Edmund Hall, Oxford.
 In 1970, he began lecturing at UWI, where he went on to be appointed a Reader in West Indian Literature.
 In 1992, he was a UK Arts Council Visiting Writer-in-Residence at the South Bank Centre.
 He lives in Kingston, Jamaica, where he is Professor Emeritus of Creative Writing & West Indian Literature.

 In 2009, Morris was awarded the Jamaican Order of Merit.

-On 15 April 2014, Morris was announced as the Poet Laureate of Jamaica, the first to be accorded the title since the country's independence (the previous holders being Tom Redcam, who was appointed posthumously in 1933, and John Ebenezer Clare McFarlane, appointed in 1953).
+On 15 April 2014, Morris was announced as the Poet Laureate of Jamaica, the first to be accorded the title since the country's independence (the previous holders being Tom Redcam, who was appointed posthumously in 1933, and J. E. Clare McFarlane, appointed in 1953).
 The investiture ceremony took place at King's House on 22 May 2014.

 In March 2021, Morris was announced as the co-recipient, together with Edward Baugh, of the 2021 Bocas Henry Swanzy Award.